Sun Valley High School (North Carolina)

 Sun Valley High School (SVHS) is a public high school in Union County, North Carolina.
 Sun Valley is part of Union County Public Schools.
 It is located between Monroe and Indian Trail.

 History

 Sun Valley was founded in 1961.
 For decades, it was the only high school in western Union County.
 Three new high schools have been built in the area since the 2000s, partially relieving the crowded conditions that persisted at the school for many years.

 The school presently serves all of Wesley Chapel, eastern Indian Trail, eastern Weddington and part of western Monroe.
 This was a result of redistricting on behalf of the Union County Public School board.

 Athletics

-Sun Valley is a member of the North Carolina High School Athletic Association (NCHSAA).
-The schools team name are the Spartans, with the school colors being maroon and gold.
-Listed below are the different sports teams at Sun Valley:
+Sun Valley is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 6A school.
+The school is a part of the Southern Carolina 6A/7A Conference.
+Sun Valley's team name are the Spartans, with the school colors being maroon and gold.
+Listed below are the different sports Sun Valley has to offer for its students: